Azure/azure-quickstart-templates/sas-viya/README.md

 <a name="AddBLoginAndList"></a>
 ### List All Users and Groups
-From the Ansible controller VM, log into the services VM:
+From the Ansible controller VM, log in to the services VM:
 ```
 ssh services.viya.sas
 ```